Charles Stanhope, 12th Earl of Harrington

 Charles Henry Leicester Stanhope, 12th Earl of Harrington (born 20 July 1945), styled as Viscount Petersham from birth until his father's death in 2009, is the son of William Stanhope, 11th Earl of Harrington, and his wife, Eileen Grey.

 Early life

 Charles Henry Leicester Stanhope was born 20 July 1945 to William Stanhope, 11th Earl of Harrington, and Eileen Grey, daughter of Sir John Foley Grey, 8th Baronet.
 He had two older sisters, the elder of whom was Lady Jane Stanhope (1942–1974), who married Anthony Cameron and was killed in a motor accident in 1974.
 His second sister is Lady Avena Margaret Clare Stanhope (b.
 1944), who married Adrian Maxwell.

+He was educated at Aysgarth School, Newton-le-Willows, and Eton College.

 Wealth

 He was ranked 325th in the Sunday Times Rich List 2008 with an estimated wealth of £250 million.
 He is the owner of some prime land in London.
 Though the net assets of his two main companies, Elvaston Investments and Stanhope Gardens, came in at about £5 million in 2005, his total land holdings have been valued recently at about £250 million.